JuliaDocs/Documenter.jl/docs/src/lib/semver.md

 !!! note "Patch versions are probably okay"

-    If you are relying on some non-semver behaviors, features, or internals, it probably fine to expect things not to break _within a patch release_.
+    If you are relying on some non-SemVer behaviors, features, or internals, it probably fine to expect things not to break _within a patch release_.
     In this case, you should add a `[compat]` entry to your `Project.toml` files with a [tilde specifier](https://pkgdocs.julialang.org/v1/compatibility/#Tilde-specifiers) fixing Documenter's to a specific minor version, e.g.

     ```toml